 We played it for hours, even now some 23 years later I can tell you exactly what car Andrew stared off in.
 A mint green Nissan Silvia S13.
 Here she is below, be still my beating heart.

-Now despite all of the above, it’s important that we remember that we were still dumb as hell.
+Now, it’s important to remember that we were still young and dumb as hell.
 It took actual weeks before we realised that you could sell the constant stream of poor stat prize cars for gods sake.
 And then came the next big thing for us to stumble on- performance mods.

 Suddenly the whole thing got blown wide open.
 All those boxy 80’s motors we loved?
 Well you could slap a bunch of parts on and take the fight to the newest metal there was.
 It’s was amazing, for the first time we had a say in how the cars would behave (ok, you could upgrade in XJ220 but I’m not letting that spoil a good narrative).
 There was agency over the choices, over the garage we chose to own and use.
-It was incredible.
+It was incredible, like winning the lottery and being able to have the garage of your dreams, even if only in the digital world.
 Then, only two years later in 1999, the absolute greatest racing game in history was released.

 Gran Turismo 2.
 It was just more of everything in the best way possible.
 More cars, more tracks, more race types.
 Rallying, Endurance, single make races.
 It was incredible, even today I’ll bust it out for a couple of hours and have a good old time down memory lane.